schriftgestalt/GlyphsSDK/Python Templates/Reporter/README.md

+Welcome to Glyphs.app’s plug-in documentation.

+This documentation here covers only a few details of the whole process.
+If you’re new to the subject, we recommend to start by [reading our tutorial](https://glyphsapp.com/tutorials/plugins), where you will later be asked to return here.

+## Reporter Plug-in

-A reporter plugin gets activated in the View menu of Glyphs.app and is designed to draw on top and behind the glyphs in the Edit View, as well as change the drawing behaviour of inactive glyphs and the preview panel.
+A reporter plug-in gets activated in the View menu of Glyphs.app and is designed to draw on top and behind the glyphs in the Edit View, as well as change the drawing behaviour of inactive glyphs and the preview panel.

 ![](README Pictures/showplugin.png)

 # User code

-A functional plugin can be as small as this (in `Contents/Resources/plugin.py`):
+A functional plug-in can be as small as this (in `Contents/Resources/plugin.py`):

 ```python
 # encoding: utf-8